amanotk/pic-nix-foot/Readme.md

 $ mpiexec -n 8 ../main.out -e 86400 -t 200 -c config.json
 ```
 The data files are written to `data` directory by default.

+Set the environment variable `PICNIX_DIR` to the path to the [pic-nix](https://github.com/amanotk/pic-nix) directory.
-To examine the simulation results, run the following command:
+Then, run the following command to examine the simulation results:
 ```
 $ python batch.py data/profile.msgpack
 ```